Desensitization and Deception in Differential Games with Asymmetric Information: The Risk-Averse Agent (Player P)

-Since Player $P$ does not know the true value of the parameter vector, as mentioned in Section \ref{sec:prelims}, the player can solve the game only under nominal conditions.
-Therefore, the optimal partial state-feedback strategy $u^*_o$ that serves the original goal of Player $P$ is obtained by solving the differential game
+Since Player $P$ does not know the true value of the parameter vector, he can solve the game only under nominal conditions.
+Therefore, the optimal feedback strategy $u^*_o$ that serves the original goal of Player $P$ is obtained by solving the differential game